top of page

 Col (Ret.)
 Donald S. Ethell

-His Honour, Colonel (Retired) the Honourable Donald Ethell has had a distinguished military career of over 38 years in the Canadian Army, including 14 peacekeeping tours and other secondments to the UN and other international agencies.
-After his retirement in 1993 he was actively engaged in direct service and/or the provision of service support to UN Peacekeeping Forces in several operations; to US Special Forces; and to CARE Canada in East Africa.
+His Honour, Colonel (Ret'd) the Honourable Donald Ethell had a distinguished military career of over 38 years in the Canadian Army, including 14 peacekeeping missions and other secondments to the UN and other international organizations.
+Following his retirement in 1993, he was actively engaged in direct service and/or the provision of support services to UN peacekeeping forces in several operations, to US Special Forces and to CARE Canada in East Africa.

-He was also instrumental in the establishment and development of the Canadian Association of Veterans of UN Peacekeeping – in a move that began in Alberta and spread across the country to have August 11th marked nationally to recognize Canadian Peacekeepers – and in the creation of the Wall of Honour for Peacekeepers and Peacemakers in Calgary.
+He was also instrumental in the establishment and development of the Canadian Association of Veterans in United Nations Peacekeeping, which began in Alberta and spread across the country to mark August 11 as a national tribute to Canadian peacekeepers.

-His Honour’s unwavering commitment to veterans and their families has been exceptional.
-He has worked tirelessly “to lessen the stigma of mental illness, to better the lives of individuals who suffer from mental disorders, and to assist families who have lost a loved one as a result of military service”.
-He was an invaluable resource to the Operational Stress Injury Special Support Program as it developed peer support services for bereaved families.
-He was also instrumental in the development of the New Veterans Charter in 2006 and was always a strong advocate for the need to involve Veterans and Canadian Forces members in the design, implementation and evaluation of government programs and services for veterans.
+His Honor's unwavering commitment to veterans and their families is exceptional.
+He has worked tirelessly "to reduce the stigma of mental illness, to improve the lives of those suffering from mental disorders, and to help families who have lost loved ones to military service".
+He has been an invaluable resource for the Operational Stress Injury Special Support Program, which has developed peer support services for bereaved families.
+He was also instrumental in the development of the New Veterans Charter in 2006, and has always been a strong advocate of the need to involve veterans and Canadian Forces members in the design, implementation and evaluation of government programs and services for veterans.

-Donald Ethell is currently serving his Alberta community as Lieutenant Governor – in itself a testament to the esteem with which he is held in his home province, as well as among his peers.
+Donald Ethell currently serves his Alberta community as Lieutenant-Governor, a testament to the esteem in which he is held in his home province and among his peers.

 Col (Ret.)
 Donald S. Ethell